Kepnang2/alx-system_engineering-devops/0x00-shell_basics/README.md

 #0x00 shell basics
-#Task 6.
+#Task 7.
-Create a script that creates a directory named my first directory in the /tmp/ directory.
+Move the file betty from /tmp/ to /tmp/my first directory.